fxysun/addressbook/README.md

 5. For all operations at address book level, there are possible existing or no existing check over address book.
 Appropriate error message appear when check fail.
-For simplicity, I don't include related check on contact operation, I think it depends on business requirement.
+For simplicity, I don't include related checks on contact operations, I think it depends on business requirement.

 6. I have some unit tests over some main functionalities.
 JUnit is only one framework imported in this code.